 One of the major difference between a static Website and a blog is ability to ping.
 By pinging search engine bots, our WordPress blog notifies the search engines about newly published blog post.
 You should update your ping list with all major ping services.
-Along with it, I suggest you to use cbnet ping optimizer to stop ping spamming.
-I will list all basic WordPress plugins in an another blog post.
 You can get a list of WordPress ping services from here.
 Add all the ping services URL and click on update button.
 I also recommend you to use PushPress plugin to ping cloud ping servers.

 Also under Settings > Writing you can enable or disable atom publishing and XML-RPC Services.
 If you are using any desktop blog editor like Windows live writer, you need to enable XML-RPC service.

-You can also configure number of maximum blog posts to show on homepage and in feeds.
-Also, you can set if you want to publish full content or just partial content in the feed, I prefer to offer partial feeds(Summary) , as I want more activity to happen on my site and also to avoid RSS theft.
+You can also configure the number of maximum blog posts to show on homepage and in feeds.
+Also, you can set if you want to publish full content or just partial content in the feed, I prefer to offer partial feeds(Summary), as I want more activity to happen on my site and also to avoid RSS theft.

 Settings > Discussion

-Here we configure comment related settings on our blog, and also one important settings which happens due to comment pagination.
-Here are settings which I usually use on my blogs: I’m writing down the settings which requires to be on.
+Here we configure comment related settings on our blog, and also one important setting which happen due to comment pagination.
+Here are settings which I usually use on my blogs: I’m writing down the settings which require to be on.

 - Allow link notifications from other blogs (pingbacks and trackbacks)